intel-analytics/zoo-tutorials/keras/README.md

 In analytics-zoo, you need to specify the input shape of first layer, see [Chapter 6.2]()

 #### Parameters not supported
-Analytics-zoo does not support following parameters currently, so we just comment these code in this notebook.
+Analytics-zoo does not support following parameters currently, so we do not use these code in this notebook if they exist in original notebook.

 * validation_split: To split the training data into two parts, another part is used for validation
 * verbose: To control the information showed during training